Rombt/horizontal-menus/README.md

 # Gulp assembly for HTML coding

-## Intended for
+## Designed for
    + html coding
-      - whith html-include end css (less/sass)
+      - with html-include end css (less/sass)
-   + developement WP themes and plagins
+   + development of WP themes and plagins
    + js
-      - all js files compile in the main file
+      - all js files are compiled into the main file
          - for frontend - app.main.min.js
          - for backend  (example admin panel WP) - admin.main.min.js
-      - for this file of js scripts must be import into main file
+      - for this file of js scripts must be imported into the main file
          - for frontend - assets/js/app.js
          - for backend  (example admin panel WP) - plugin/assets/js/admin.js